maxatlas/athenatest/README.md

 This script uses **T-sne** for d-reduction and **K-means** for clustering.

-Accuracy improves more than 10 times after improving over false positives for both MNIST and CIFAR10 datasets.
+Accuracy increases more than 10 times for both MNIST and CIFAR10 datasets after improving over false positives.

 For example, for ConvNext tiny + MNIST:
 ```commandline